Piracy on the Wandle Again

 Richard Bell & Company Wax Match Manufacturers occupied a four acre plot that consisted of warehouses, offices, stables, machine rooms and an on-site manager’s house.
 At one time up to five hundred operatives were employed in Wandsworth, Bell’s being only second in size to Bryant and May’s.
 But by 1890 the site was largely deserted.
 Bell’s had moved to new premises at Bromley-by-Bow, the centre of East London’s match-making district.
 In 1887 it formed a new subsidiary company, trading from the old Wandsworth site, called both the Wax Vesta Company and the Fusee Vesta Company.

 The following year was an annus horribilis for the match industry, although for the workers employed in it — largely women and girls — every year was horrible.
-In July 1888 workers at Bryant and May went on strike to bring to public consciousness their awful working conditions, which included poor pay and the threat to their health from handling the dangerous white phosphorus used to make matches.
+In July 1888 workers at Bryant and May went on strike to bring the attention of the public to their awful working conditions, which included poor pay and the threat to their health from handling the dangerous white phosphorus used to make matches.
 At the time Bell’s was seen as a marginally better employer, but it too would be hit by strikes in 1894.
 Before that, though, on a Saturday night in October 1888, the large two-storey workroom on the Wandsworth site was destroyed by fire.
-The site was largely deserted for the next two years.
+The site was more or less deserted for the next two years.

-Joseph Bussell, a foreman at the factory, was employed to dismantle the fire damaged sheds by the river, and to reassemble them with a view to getting the factory fully operational again.
-On Wednesday the 10th of December 1890 he discovered his office had been broken into, and that two paint kettles, three brushes, three pounds of paint, one oil lamp and three pairs of hinges had been taken.
+Joseph Bussell, a foreman at the factory, was employed to dismantle the fire damaged sheds by the river and to reassemble them with a view to getting the factory fully operational again.
+On Wednesday 10 December 1890 he discovered his office had been broken into and that two paint kettles, three brushes, three pounds of paint, one oil lamp and three pairs of hinges had been taken.
 As December continued there were almost weekly thefts, and in the week following the first burglary a hammer, a saw and nails — the property of workmen assisting Bussell with the renovations — were also lifted.

-Returning to work on Monday the 29th of December, Bussell discovered the most audacious theft yet.
-Fifteen metres of corrugated iron, some forty metres of wooden boarding, and a portion of stove pipe had gone missing.
+Returning to work on Monday 29 December, Bussell discovered the most audacious theft yet.
+Fifteen metres of corrugated iron, some forty metres of wooden boarding and a portion of stove pipe had gone missing.
 Shockingly the thief had stolen these items over the Christmas period.

-The policemen proceeded to the premises of the Wandsworth and District Gas Company, which was situated close to the river near Wandsworth railway station.
+The policemen proceeded to the premises of the Wandsworth and District Gas Company close to the river near Wandsworth railway station.
 Their suspect was quickly identified as a messenger by the name of George Tillman, who was forty-one years of age.
 Tillman indignantly denied stealing anything, and, concerned to clear his name, said that the police could search his home, even though they did not have a warrant.

 Sergeant Morley, dressed in plain clothes, stealthily approached the youngest boy, Charles Gardner, and explained that charges against him could be dropped if he gave evidence against the others.
 A refusal would see him going to prison.
 Charles, the only child of a sick-nurse who he knew relied on his meagre earnings, agreed and was promptly discharged.